BeauPrime/BeauRoutine/README.md

 If the host is deactivated, the BeauRoutine will pause until the host is again active.
 Once the host is destroyed, any BeauRoutines it hosted will be halted.

-### New Coroutine Syntax
+### Expanded Coroutine Syntax
-BeauRoutines allow for more flexibility while writing your coroutine logic.
+BeauRoutines allow for more flexibility when writing your coroutine logic.

 ```csharp
 public IEnumerator MyCustomBeauRoutine()